Guidance for Expressive Activities at UTSA

 The display of exhibits requires an advance reservation with Events Management & Conference Services.

 The use of amplified sound requires an advance reservation with Events Management & Conference Services.
-"Amplified sound" means sound where volume is increased by any electric, electronic, mechanical, or motor-powered means.
-This includes but is not limited to, bullhorns, speakers, laptops, cell phones, microphones, and tablets.
+"Amplified sound" means sound where volume is increased by any electric, electronic, mechanical or motor-powered means.
+This includes but is not limited to, bullhorns, speakers, laptops, cell phones, microphones and tablets.
+See additional FAQs on Amplified Sound.

 Tables and Chairs